-We offer a discounted rate for our 9:30 am tour of $20 for adults and $13 for children.
-This tour departs at 9:30am sharp, 7 days a week, March 1st – January 1st.
+We offer a discounted rate for our 9:00 am and 9:30 am tours.
+The rate for these tours is discounted to $23 for adults and $13 for children.
+The tours depart at 9:00 am and 9:30 am sharp, 7 days a week, March 1st - January 1st.
 Reservations should be made at least 2 days in advance.
 There are limited seats available each day on the Early Bird Special.
 This tour is very popular and can sell out.

-Available Thursday - Sunday at 11:00 am from March 1st – December 31st.
+Available Thursday - Sunday at 11:00 am.
 Private tours are available on other days and times by reservation only.

 2011 marked the 150th anniversary of the start of the Civil War.
 To commemorate those events, Classic Carriage began and is proud to offer a Civil War carriage tour.
 This one hour tour will give you an in-depth look at Charleston during the War Between the States.
 Learn about Charleston's pivotal role in this great conflict, including events such as the signing of the Ordinance of Secession, why South Carolina seceded, the first shots fired at Fort Sumter, the devastating fire of 1861, the heroic actions of Robert Smalls, the charge of the 54th Massachusetts on Battery Wagner, the bombardment of the city by Union artillery, the tragic fate of the H. L. Hunley, and the destructive march of William Tecumseh Sherman through South Carolina.
 Union forces spent years trying to penetrate Charleston's defenses, both by land and by sea, resulting in the longest sustained campaign of the Civil War, and the longest siege in American history.
 Our guides, experts in local history, will provide you with a better understanding of these events, from specific battles to daily life in the city, from soldier to citizen.
 Covering events from Secession to Reconstruction, this tour will give you a comprehensive look at and better understanding of the events that many locals refer to simply as the War.